Classical Verification of Quantum Computations in Linear Time: Analysis of , the Switch Gadget Technique Part

-\subsection{Set-up for The Output State of $\fAddPhaseWithHelper$}
+\subsection{Set-up for the Output State of $\fAddPhaseWithswitch$}

-In this section we formalize a set-up that captures the basic properties of the output states of $\fAddPhaseWithHelper$. \begin{setup} $\SETUP^3$ is defined as the set of states that could be expressed as
+In this section we formalize a set-up that captures the basic properties of the output states of $\fAddPhaseWithswitch$.
+In the later proofs when we need to further analyze the output state of $\fAddPhaseWithswitch$ we could simply refer to this set-up. \begin{setup} Setup \ref{setup:3} is defined as the set of states that could be expressed as